 Click here for a video of a cottontail.

 |A Jack rabbit.
 Actually, the Jack rabbit is a Hare, not a rabbit.

 The difference is that a rabbit, such as the Cottontail, has young that are born

 blind and hairless, and need care for some time.
 A Hare such as the Jack Rabbit

 has young that are born fully furred and with eyes open, and are soon ready to take

 care of themselves.

-This picture was taken 21 April 2006, in Elbert Co., CO.
-The second picture is of a young jack rabbit at the Fountain, CO nature center 12 June 2008.
+The first picture was taken on 21 April 2006, in Elbert Co., CO.
+The second picture is of a young jack rabbit at the Fountain, CO nature center, taken 12 June 2008.